 We loved a sharp cheddar cheese for these biscuits, but I did leave mild cheddar in the recipe.
 The sharp does give the biscuits a distinctively different flavor and is worth trying if you love cheese!
 I do have to mention, when I tried ‘organic aged white cheddar cheese’, it did not melt as well and was not as pretty as the orange cheddars, but it does taste amazing.

-Also, do not skimp on the salted butter bath at the end~ these fresh, hot Red Lobster biscuits literally soak up all that amazing salty butter and it truly makes it perfect!
+Also, do not skimp on the salted butter bath at the end.
+These fresh, hot Red Lobster biscuits literally soak up all that amazing salty butter and it truly makes it perfect!

-- 2 cups 250g all-purpose flour
+- 2 cups (250 g) all-purpose flour

-- 1 tbsp. granulated sugar
+- 1 tablespoon granulated sugar

-- 1 tbsp. baking powder
+- 1 tablespoon baking powder

-- 1 tbsp. garlic powder
+- 1 tablespoon garlic powder

-- 2 tsp. kosher salt divided
+- 2 teaspoon kosher salt, divided

-- 1 cup whole milk
+- 1 cup (245 g) whole milk, room temperature

-- 2 cups (8ounces, 230g) mild cheddar cheese
+- 2 cups (226 g) mild cheddar cheese

 - ½ teaspoon dried parsley

-Bake for 10-12 minutes, until biscuits are just barely golden brown.
+- Bake for 10-12 minutes, until biscuits are just barely golden brown.